nehapatlolla/nestjs-task-management/nestjs.md

 ## Problem1 😳

-As we know hash is the one way function, if any other user gies the same password, ot stoes that password with the same hashname which was given to us in the database.
+As we know hash is the one way function, if any other user gives the same password, ot stores that password with the same hash name which was given to us in the database.

 ## Problem2 😳